 These cells produce collagen and other proteins essential for creating leather.
 Collagen is the most abundant protein in the animal kingdom.

 The triple helix structure of collagen then forms into fibrils.

 These fibrils are nanofibers which join to form bundles called fibers.

-Using some secret sauce, we further process these protein structures to create our unique Modern Meadow hides.
+Using some secret sauce, we further process these protein structures to create our unique Modern Meadow materials.